Food and Medication Interactions

 be taken on an empty stomach.
 Food may slow their digestion or absorption.
 This is particularly true of some antibiotics.

-It's safe to take my medications with a glass of milk—False
+It's safe to take my medications with a glass of milk—

 Some drugs are negatively affected by dairy products.
 For example, the calcium in milk binds up tetracycline, a commonly prescribed antibiotic, so less

 is absorbed.
-To prevent this, tetracycline should be taken at least two hours before or after eating dairy products or taking
+To prevent this, tetracycline should be taken at least 2 hours before or after eating dairy products or taking

 high blood pressure

 medication.
-Therefore, I should use a potassium-containing salt substitute—False
+Therefore, I should use a potassium-containing salt substitute—

 This can sometimes be a dangerous misconception.
 Some blood pressure medications cause you to lose